Small Animal Surgery Postgraduate Certificate (PgC) Consolidated Learning

 Additional Information Practical modules

 You will spend time reviewing the surgical procedures by way of short lectures and where appropriate, video presentations.
 You will then practise surgical procedures in a wet-lab environment with demonstration and close support from the specialist speaker.
 You will spend the majority of the allotted time practising these procedures.
-All practical sessions take place at our purpose-built practical facility in Swindon.
+All practical sessions take place at our state-of-the-art ractical facility in Sheffield.

 Practical Learning Objectives: